 My name is pronounced [ˈmʲixaw kɔˈtɔfskʲi] (IPA) or like "me-how kotovsky" ("ł" is pronounced like "w" in English).

-Apart from science, I am interested, among other things, in books, mountain hiking, music, philosophy, cognitive science, teaching gifted students, improv etc. etc. You can find out more on my personal webpage.
+Apart from science, I am interested, among other things, in books, mountain hiking, music, digital photography, teaching gifted students, philosophy, cognitive science, improv etc. etc. You can find out more on my personal webpage.